Pricing Blog Formulas Tools About Download

 8-10 (light)Over-toning with violetHair turns gray or lavenderReduce toning time; use .01 instead of .1

-Tools for the Modern Colorist
+What Tools Does the Modern Colorist Need?

+Use the hair color level chart to identify the exact level and expected underlying pigment before formulating.
 With Blendsor, you can analyze your client’s tone level with just a photo.
 The AI identifies:

 • Natural tone level